webix-hub/docs/data/desktop/localization.md

 - *pageFit* - text label of the zooming option for adjusting the document size to the page size
 - *pageWidth* - text label of the zooming option for adjusting the document size to the page width
 - *pageHeight* - text label of the zooming option for adjusting the document size to the page height

+**Aria**

+Text labels for widget interactive areas which properties cannot be configured by public API.
+These labels are set as values of the *aria-label* attribute and are used by screen reading software to announce the purpose of the element:

+- *increaseValue* - aria label for "+" counter button
+- *decreaseValue* - aria label for "-" counter button
+- *navMonth* - aria labels for previous and next month buttons
+- *navYear* - aria labels for previous and next year buttons
+- *navDecade* - aria labels for previous and next decade buttons
+- *removeItem* - aria label for multicombo "x" button
+- *pages* - aria labels for pages navigation buttons
+- *page* - aria label for pager numbered buttons
+- *headermenu* - aria label for headermenu icon in the datatable
+- *openGroup* - aria label for "+" (open group) icon in datatable
+- *closeGroup* - aria label for "-" (close group) icon in datatable
+- *closeTab* - aria label for "x" icon on a closable tab in tabbar
+- *showTabs* - aria label for "show more tabs" icon in a responsive tabbar
+- *resetTreeMap* - aria label for "reset tree map" icon in a zoomed-in treemap
+- *navTreeMap* - aria label for "level up" icon in a zoomed-in treemap
+- *nextTab* - aria label for ">" icon in the carousel navigation panel
+- *prevTab* - aria label for "<" icon in the carousel navigation panel
+- *multitextSection* - aria label for "+" multitext icon
+- *multitextextraSection* - aria label for "-" multitext icon
+- *showChart* - aria label for "show chart" button in the chart legend
+- *showChart* - aria label for "hide chart" button in the chart legend
+- *resizeChart* - aria label for rangechart sizing handle

 ##Applying a Locale